 Address: Sjøgata 29, 9008 Tromsø

 The oldest café in town offers tasteful cakes, pop-up events, and occasionally a DJ spinning vinyl in a corner.
-The place also serves one of the most decent coffees of the Arctic.
+The place also serves as one of the most decent coffees of the Arctic.

 Address: Skippergata 6, 9008 Tromsø